softlayer/githubio_source/content/go/event_log.go.md

 }

 /**
 Gets a date offset in days determined by offsetDays value.
+It returns a string date with SL API date filtering format.
 */
 func getDateString(offsetDays int) (resp string) {
 	years:=0
 	months:=0